hleclerc/Hpipe/README.md

 | w/o profile opt  |     6.06785s     |     3.26868s     |    2.15281s    | (2.49x) 1.52x  |
 | with profile opt |     6.36135s     |     3.26959s     |    1.82015s    | (3.49x) 1.80x  |

-re2c is not meant to work on interrupted streams, but the base techniques are roughly the same, hence the relevance.
+re2c is not meant to work on interrupted streams, but the base techniques are roughly the same, hence the relevance of the test.

 Boyer-Moore like optimizations
 ------------------------------

 Like in the Boyer-Moore algorithm it may be beneficial to test several chars ahead, in particular if the test leads most of the time to paths where it is of no use to test the chars before.

-For instance. with
+For instance, with

 ```python
 main = (